cloudflare/cloudflare-docs/content/vectorize/learning/create-indexes.md

 # Create indexes

-Indexes are the "atom" of Vectorize: vectors are inserted into an index and enable you to query the index for similar vectors for a given input vector.
+Indexes are the "atom" of Vectorize.
+Vectors are inserted into an index and enable you to query the index for similar vectors for a given input vector.

 Creating an index requires three inputs:

-* A name - e.g. `prod-search-index` or `recommendations-idx-dev`
+* A name, for example `prod-search-index` or `recommendations-idx-dev`.
-* The (fixed) [dimension size](#dimensions) of each vector - e.g. 384 or 1536
+* The (fixed) [dimension size](#dimensions) of each vector, for example 384 or 1536.
 * The (fixed) [distance metric](#distance-metrics) to use for calculating vector similarity.

 The configuration of an index cannot be changed after creation.

 ## Create an index

 ### wrangler CLI

 {{<render file="_vectorize-wrangler-version.md">}}